ir2-lab/OpenTRIM/source/gui/md/quick_start.md

 In this panel, simulation data are plotted in real time.

-Select the tally table to plot from the list on the left side.
+Select the tally table to plot from the list on the left side **(1)**.

 Below the graph there are controls for setting the axis (X/Y/Z) and selecting which ion or target atom to show.

-All plots can also be exported to .pdf or .csv format by pressing **Export** button.
+All plots can also be exported to .pdf or .csv format by pressing **Export** button **(2)**.

+### 7 Save results

+In order to save all simulation data return to **"Welcome" panel** and click on the corresponding button.
+You can save both simulation settings in a .json format file and simulated data in an .hdf5 file format.
+Details about content of these files can be found for [.json files](https://ir2-lab.gitlab.io/opentrim/json_config.html) and for [.hdf5 files](https://ir2-lab.gitlab.io/opentrim/out_file.html) at the corresponding links.